cosmos/cosmos/WHITEPAPER.md

-While the socio-political atmosphere is not quite evolved enough yet, we can extend the mechanism to allow for zones which peg to the fiat currency of a nation states by forming a validator set out of some combination of institutions responsible for the nation's currency, most particularly, its banks.
-Of course, extra precautions must be made to only accept currencies backed by strong legal systems that can enforce auditability of the banks' activities by a sufficiently large group of trusted notaries and institutions.
+While the socio-political atmosphere is not quite evolved enough yet, we can extend the mechanism to allow for zones which peg to the fiat currency of a nation state by forming a validator set out of some combination of institutions responsible for the nation's currency, most particularly, its banks.
+Of course, extra precautions must be taken to only accept currencies backed by strong legal systems which can enforce auditability of the banks' activities by a sufficiently large group of trusted notaries and institutions.

-A result of this integration would be, for instance, the ability of anyone with a bank account at a participating bank to move dollars from their bank account, which is on the zone, to other accounts on the zone, or to the hub, or to another zone entirely.
-In this regard, the Cosmos Hub can act as a seamless conduit between fiat currencies and cryptocurrencies, removing the barriers that have until now limitted their interoperabiltiy to the realm of exchanges.
+A result of this integration could be, for instance, allowing anyone with an account at a bank on the zone to move dollars from their bank account to other accounts on the zone, or to the hub, or to another zone entirely.
+In this regard, the Cosmos Hub can act as a seamless conduit between fiat currencies and cryptocurrencies, removing the barriers that have until now limited their interoperability to the realm of exchanges.

 ### Ethereum Scaling

-An open issue for Ethereum is how to solve the scaling problem.
-Currently, Ethereum nodes process every single transaction and also stores all the state.
+Solving the scaling problem is an open issue for Ethereum.
+Currently, Ethereum nodes process every single transaction and also store all the states.
 [link](https://docs.google.com/presentation/d/1CjD0W4l4-CwHKUvfF5Vlps76fKLEC6pIwu1a_kC_YRQ/mobilepresent?slide=id.gd284b9333_0_28).

 Since Tendermint can commit blocks much faster than Ethereum's proof-of-work, EVM zones powered by Tendermint consensus and operating on pegged-ether can provide higher performance to Ethereum blockchains.
-Additionally, though the Cosmos hub and IBC packet mechanics does not allow for arbitrary contract logic execution per se, it can be used to coordinate token movements between Ethereum contracts running on different zones, providing a foundation for token-centric Ethereum scaling via sharding.
+Additionally, though the Cosmos Hub and IBC packet mechanics does not allow for arbitrary contract logic execution per se, it can be used to coordinate token movements between Ethereum contracts running on different zones, providing a foundation for token-centric Ethereum scaling via sharding.

 ### Multi-Application Integration

-Cosmos zones run arbitrary application logic, defined at the beginning of the zone's life, and potentially updated over time by governance.
-Such flexibility allows Cosmos zones to act as pegs to other cryptocurrencies, like Ethereum or Bitcoin, but it also permits derivatives of those blockchains, utilizing the same codebase but with a different validator set and initial distribution.
-This allows many existing cryptocurrency frameworks, such as that of Ethereum, Zerocash, Bitcoin, CryptoNote, and so on to be used with a higher performance consensus engine (Tendermint Core) on a common network, openning tremendous opportunity for interoperability across platforms.
+Cosmos zones run arbitrary application logic, which is defined at the beginning of the zone's life and can potentially be updated over time by governance.
+Such flexibility allows Cosmos zones to act as pegs to other cryptocurrencies such as Ethereum or Bitcoin, and it also permits derivatives of those blockchains, utilizing the same codebase but with a different validator set and initial distribution.
+This allows many existing cryptocurrency frameworks, such as those of Ethereum, Zerocash, Bitcoin, CryptoNote and so on, to be used with Tendermint Core, which is a higher performance consensus engine, on a common network, opening tremendous opportunity for interoperability across platforms.
 Furthermore, as a multi-asset blockchain, a single transaction may contain multiple inputs and outputs, where each input can be any token type, enabling Cosmos to serve